Five Pieces for Orchestra

 The Five Pieces for Orchestra (Fünf Orchesterstücke), Op.
 16, were composed by Arnold Schoenberg in 1909, and first performed in London in 1912.
 The titles of the pieces, reluctantly added by the composer after the work's completion upon the request of his publisher, are as follows:

 The Five Pieces further develop the notion of "total chromaticism" that Schoenberg introduced in his Three Piano Pieces, Op.
-11 (composed earlier that year) and were composed during a time of intense personal and artistic crisis for the composer, this being reflected in the tensions and, at times, extreme violence of the score, mirroring the expressionist movement of the time, in particular its preoccupation with the subconscious and burgeoning madness.
+11 (composed earlier that year) and were composed during a time of intense personal and artistic crisis for the composer.

 Premiere

-The work had its world premiere in the Queen's Hall, London at a Promenade Concert on 3 September 1912, conducted by Sir Henry Wood, a constant champion of new music.
-During rehearsals for Schoenberg's suite he urged his reluctant players, "Stick to it, gentlemen!
-This is nothing to what you'll have to play in 25 years' time" The work was not well received; the critic Ernest Newman, who was receptive to Schoenberg's music, wrote after the performance:
+The work had its world premiere in the Queen's Hall, London, at a Promenade Concert on 3 September 1912.
+The premiere was conducted by Henry Wood, a constant champion of new music.
+During rehearsals, Schoenberg urged his reluctant players: "Stick to it, gentlemen!
+This is nothing to what you'll have to play in 25 years' time."
+The work was not well received; the critic Ernest Newman, who was receptive to Schoenberg's music, wrote after the performance:

 Instrumentation

-The work exists in two different scorings: the original 1909 version for a very large orchestra and the revised version of 1949 which reduces the size of the orchestra to more-or-less normal proportions, "giving up the contrabass clarinet, as well as the four-fold scoring of the other woodwinds and two of the six horns".
+The work exists in two different scorings: the original 1909 version for a very large orchestra and the revised version of 1949 which reduces the size of the orchestra to more standard proportions, "giving up the contrabass clarinet, as well as the four-fold scoring of the other woodwinds and two of the six horns".
 This version was published posthumously in 1952.